Visual Attention Analysis Explained

 What Is Visual Attention Analysis (VAA)?

-Visual Attention Analysis (VAA) or Predictive Eye Tracking (PET) is a new type of neuromarketing technique that uses an AI-based predictive eye-tracking analysis system to evaluates the visual effectiveness of stimulus, ranging from branding and advertising to packaging design.
+Visual Attention Analysis (VAA) or Predictive Eye Tracking (PET) is a new type of neuromarketing technique that uses an AI-based predictive eye-tracking analysis system to evaluate the visual effectiveness of stimuli, ranging from branding and advertising to packaging design.

 VAA is often used as an alternative to regular real eye tracking as it is a much cheaper, faster neuromarketing technique.
 VAA is often used alongside traditional market research to evaluate the effectiveness of print media, digital ads, packaging designs, shelf layouts and signage.
 For example, you could use VAA to determine which elements of a web page attract the most consumers’ attention, helping inform brands how to create more effective formats and layouts.